chef/chef-web-docs/content/environments.md

 A node is considered to be associated with an environment when the `chef_environment` attribute is set.
-The `chef_environment` attribute cannot be set with normal or override attributes (i.e. in a role) because it is actually a method.
+The `chef_environment` attribute cannot be set with normal or override attributes (in a role) because it is actually a method.
 An environment may be set explicitly using the following methods: